 A Hosts file is a file that contains specific IP addresses and domain names.
 It is used for testing purposes to override a DNS (Domain Name System) so that a web browser can be redirected to a specific IP address.
 For some users, the Hosts file is not working properly on their Windows 11/10 systems.
-If such a thing is happening to you, you can try the solutions explained in this article to fix the problem.
+If such a thing happens to you, you can try the solutions explained in this article to fix the problem.

 Why Hosts file is not working?

 There could be many reasons for which the Hosts file is not working on your Windows computer.
 You might be using the wrong format in your Hosts file.
 Apart from that, permission issues of the Hosts file are also one of the causes.
-If you have configured Proxy on your Windows 11/10 computer, it might be bypassing the Hosts file.
+If you have configured Proxy on your Windows 11/10 computer, it might bypass the Hosts file.
 We have explained the solutions to deal with this problem below in this article.

 Hosts File not working in Windows 11/10